Alma (tugboat): World War II

 On the morning on December 23, 1941 the torpedoed and sank the Union Oil tanker near the start of World War II.
 The Montebello had departed Port San Luis with crude oil bound for Vancouver, British Columbia, Canada.
 Alma with skipper Merle Molinari at the helm and deckhand Harold Turri departed her mooring at the Cayucos Pier to look for survivors of the sunken oil tanker.
 The 440ft long Montebello sank bow first in 880 feet of water, just north of Cambria, California.
-The Alma was able to pick up two of the tanker's four life boats delivering the crew to the to the Cayucos Pier.
+The Alma was able to pick up two of the tanker's four life boats delivering the crew to the Cayucos Pier.
 A second tug, the Ranier, towed the third lifeboat to shore.
 The fourth and last lifeboat which carried ship's captain, Olaf Eckstrom, was able to make it to a rocky shore near Cambria, California.
 There were no fatalities and all 33 crewmembers were saved.
 The tanker's wreck lies approximately four miles offshore in 880' of water, north of Cambria.
 The shipwreck was listed on the US National Register of Historic Places in 2016.